ayaka14732/TinyPE-on-Win10/README.md

 ## Steps

-### Step 1

-> Call Windows API to display a message box in C. Generate PE file with MSVC compiler
+**Step 1: Using the ordinary method, write a program in C and use the MSVC compiler to generate a normal PE file.**

 The usage Windows API function `MessageBoxW` referenced [MessageBoxW function](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-messageboxw).